How Texans helped plot, foment and carry out the Jan. 6 insurrection

 Ramsland’s work, the Select Committee found, was “very amateurish,” “false and misleading” and was “widely ridiculed” by the public after it was discovered he’d confused Michigan and Minnesota precinct data, among other errors.

-“I told him that the stuff that his people were shoveling out to the public was bullshit, I mean, that the claims of fraud were bullshit,” Barr recalled.
+“I told him that the stuff that his people were shoveling out to the public was bulls**t, I mean, that the claims of fraud were bulls**t,” Barr recalled.
 “And, you know, he was indignant about that.
 And I reiterated that they wasted a whole month of these claims on the Dominion voting machines and they were idiotic claims.”

 Nevertheless, Trump “was adamant that the report must be accurate, that it proved that the election was defective, that he in fact won the election, and the [Department of Justice] should be using that report to basically tell the American people that the results were not trustworthy,” Richard Donoghue, then the acting deputy attorney general, told the Select Committee.